swharden/Microscopy/removing-apotome-artifacts/README.md

 # Removing ApoTome Artifacts with ImageJ

 The [Zeiss ApoTome](http://zeiss-campus.magnet.fsu.edu/tutorials/opticalsectioning/apotome/indexflash.html) is an optical instrument which can be placed in the light path of a traditional epifluorescence microscope to reduce out-of-focus light and enhance optional sectioning.
-This is achieved by rapidly tilting a glass plate with a grid on it and analyzing the resulting image in real time to create an image which maximally excites and captures light at a single optical section (calculated from at least 3 raw images acquired at different tilt angles).
+This is achieved by illuminating the specimen through a rapidly tilting a glass plate with a grid on it and analyzing the resulting image in real time to create an image which maximally excites and captures light at a single optical section (calculated from at least 3 raw images acquired at different tilt angles).

 ![](pics/apotome-scope.jpg)
 ![](pics/apotome-device.png)